TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DevelopersGuide/IntroducingANewServiceType/Index.rst

 Every service belongs to a given service type.
 A service type is represented by a key, just like an extension key.
-In the examples above there was mention of the “auth” and “metaExtract” service types.
+In the examples above there was mention of the "auth" and "metaExtract" service types.

 Each service type will implement its own API corresponding to the task it is designed to handle.
-For example the “auth” service type requires the two methods :code:`getUser()` and :code:`authUser()` .
+For example the "auth" service type requires the two methods :code:`getUser()` and :code:`authUser()` .
 If you introduce a new service type you should think well about its API before starting development.
 Ideally you should discuss with other